From 2-5 years (Early Years)

-The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
-At Treloar’s School pupils enter EYFS between the ages of 2-5.
-The time they spend in EYFS will depend on their starting date across the year, and on occasion this can extend to the age of 6.
+The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception Year.
+At Treloar School, students enter EYFS between the ages of 4-5.
+The time they spend in EYFS will depend on their starting date across the year, and on occasion, this can extend to the age of 6.

 We greatly value the pivotal role EYFS plays in laying secure foundations for the individual child and their future learning and development.